bravepickle/query-filters-serializer/README.md

  - Use more objects and less arrays.
 E.g. serializer options, return
  - Use register method or DI for types add to serializer
  - Use interfaces in definitions instead of classes, when possible
+ - Add loader interface and its implementation for filter types

 License
 ----